OJFord/loginitems/README.md

   -p Path to application; defaults to /Applications/NAME.app.
   -s Show/hide application; defaults to true (no hide).
   -d Delete an application from login items.
-  -l List all login items.
+  -l List all login items (default if no option specified).
 ```

 For example: